Champagny-en-Vanoise, France: Family Ski Guide

 ✈️How Do You Get to Champagny-en-Vanoise?

+You won't face any white-knuckle mountain passes getting here with tired kids in the car.
 Champagny-en-Vanoise sits in the Tarentaise valley, which puts four airports within striking distance.
-None of them involves a white-knuckle mountain pass.
-That's rare for a resort this good.
+None of them involves a cliffside thriller drive.

 Off-Snow Activities

-The luge park (piste de luge) is the thing your kid will still be talking about at school on Monday.
-Free, right in the village, and the combination of speed, cold air, and zero skill required makes it pure joy for ages 4 and up.
-You'll hear the shrieks from the parking area.
-Beyond that, Champagny-en-Vanoise offers snowshoeing trails into Vanoise National Park, ski joëring (being pulled on skis by a horse, which is exactly as chaotic and wonderful as it sounds), an ice climbing tower that older kids find irresistible, and dog sledding (chiens de traîneaux) to round out the non-ski options.
+The luge park (piste de luge) is free, right in the village, and pure joy for ages 4 and up.
+Beyond that, Champagny offers snowshoeing trails into Vanoise National Park, ski joëring (being pulled on skis by a horse, exactly as chaotic and wonderful as it sounds), an ice climbing tower for older kids, and dog sledding.

-The entire village is walkable in 10 minutes.
-Flat enough for a pushchair on cleared paths, compact enough that older kids can wander between the bakery and the gondola without you losing your mind.
+The entire village is walkable in 10 minutes, flat enough for a pushchair.
 The honest catch: signage and menus are almost entirely in French.
-A translation app on your phone solves 90% of this, and most people working in tourism speak enough English to get by, but if navigating a French-only environment stresses you out, flag that before booking.
-For nightlife, Le Galaxy nightclub exists for anyone who needs it.
-Most families won't.
+A translation app solves 90% of this, and most tourism staff speak enough English, but flag it before booking if navigating French-only stresses you out.
+For nightlife, Le Galaxy nightclub exists.
+Most families won't need it.

 When to Go